neoclide/vim-jsx-improve/Readme.md

 Jsx highlight and indent code changed from [MaxMEllon/vim-jsx-pretty](https://github.com/MaxMEllon/vim-jsx-pretty)

-Fiexed syntax highlight and indent for React jsx files.
+* Fiexed syntax highlight and indent for React jsx files.
+* Works well with xml.vim

 This plugin have no dependency, all the code you need for jsx and javascript is included.

+**Note:** you need to disable **vim-javascript** plugin if have installed, I have to change some highlight group to make it works with jsx.

 ### Installation